Each October, individuals and organizations nationwide work together to raise awareness of bullying during

 Back to Top Resources for Parents

-Bullying Prevention at Home” and “ Parenting Strategies” from RFK Project SEATBELT, for tips on raising kids who care. " Creating a Safe and Caring Home" from NSCC includes guidelines for parents to help children feel safe and create positive environments for children.
+Creating a Safe and Caring Home" from NSCC includes guidelines for parents to help children feel safe and create positive environments for children.
+To better understand what parents should expect from schools and what parents can do, read " What Can Be Done to Stop Bullying?" from NBC News' Education Nation.
 Looking to start a bullying prevention program at your school? " How to Start an Antibullying Program," from GreatSchools, describes how parents can get involved.
 Communicating With Schools

 Making Your Child’s School Safe and Supportive" details specific questions parents can ask principals or other school leaders about how a school handles issues like social and emotional learning; teaching respect; and preventing bullying, harassment, and exclusion.
-RFK Project Seatbelt provides additional information about “ Communicating With Schools," including when and how to report bullying to schools and how to respond if your child is accused of bullying.
 The " 10 Facts Parents, Educators, and Students Need to Know" from Pacer’s National Bullying Prevention Center contains " Notifying the School About Bullying — Using a Template Letter" for parents needing to communicate with schools about bullying incidents, including templates for parents of children with special needs.
 Cyberbullying

 What are some ways you can initiate conversations with your children about cyberbullying?